Enhancing Skin Health With The Role Of Omega-3 Fatty Acids

 Eating a fatty fish like salmon three times a week can boost your omega-3 levels.
 But if you don’t like the taste, or are worried about contamination found in farmed fish, a good quality fish oil supplement is an easy way to ensure you’re getting enough of this potent skin saviour.

-Choose a supplement like Bare Biology Life & Soul (previously Lion Heart).
+Choose a supplement like Life & Soul.
 You’ll find our oils are easy to take and free from heavy metals often found in fish oils.
-Normally a half to one teaspoon is recommended or two to four of our Bare Biology capsules.
+Normally a half to one teaspoon is recommended or two to four of our capsules.

 How does omega-3 help with anti-ageing?